How to Pick Stocks Using the Power of Probabilities

 stock market trading strategies.

-to use when looking for stocks to trade.
-When you set up a scan for potential stock market picks, there are basic parameters like volume or price and then there is criteria based on probabilities.
 Let’s take a look at what kind of probabilities you could be adding to your list for how to pick stocks.
 Some are pretty basic and some are based on price patterns and technical setups that have been observed of strongly tending stocks.
 The categories of probability factors are news, market trend, fundamental analysis and technical indicators.
-News

 The